Home » Courtesy Appointments

 Congratulations on your new home.
 To answer your question: As the listing agent, she does have the right to advertise that she sold her own listing.
 It’s all public knowledge anyway.

-I understand wanting your mother to share in the excitement and see the home.
-However, as this was most likely not written into your Purchase Contact, it was simply a courtesy for the seller’s Realtor to show the home to her.
-This Realtor could have simply told you to have your mother come during one of the inspections.
+I understand your desire for your mother to share in the excitement and see the home.
+However, this was most likely not written into your Purchase Contract.
+Therefore, it was only a courtesy from the seller’s Realtor to allow the showing.

 Courtesy Appointments